 Services are designed to meet individual and family needs.
 We provide counseling and supportive services for children, adolescents, adults and seniors in English and Spanish.

-Did you know our bilingual staff provides individual, group, and family therapy?
+…Our bilingual staff provides individual, group and family therapy

 Almost a quarter of our clients are children, ages 12 and under.

 Our six mental health clinics are located throughout East Harlem,